Updates from the URA during this time

 Given potential high demand for this program, the URA will make every effort to underwrite and approve applications as quickly as possible.

-COVID-19 Working Capital Assistance Program - this program is now closed
+COVID-19 Working Capital Assistance Program

 The URA, through its affiliate Pittsburgh Economic Industrial Development Corporation (PEIDC), is administering the PA Industrial Development Authority's (PIDA) COVID-19 Working Capital Assistance Program to eligible City of Pittsburgh businesses.